ROSIE NEWTON - Advanced Old Time Fiddle

 YOUTH SQUARE DANCE

-RODNEY SUTTON -caller (see DANCE)
+RODNEY SUTTON - (see under Dance)

 PRESTON FRANK AND HIS FAMILY ZYDECO BAND

 All the way from Soileau Lousiana, Preston Frank and His Family Zydeco Band will rock the dance tent Wednesday night with their seriously bad ass brand of Zydeco.
 It will be a night to remember!

 The family band is:

 Keith Frank, who in his own right has become such a dominant influence on the music scene in Southwest Louisiana that he was given a new nickname in Acadiana.
 He is Keith Frank,“The Zydeco Boss”, and leads his own band, Keith Frank and The Soileau Zydeco Band.
 With Preston he plays Electric Guitar.